 Vallejo Bicycle Accident Lawyer

 Bicycles are a great way to get around Vallejo to avoid traffic congestion, save money, and enjoy the outdoors.
 While the climate and scenery promote bicycle riding, a negligent motorist can cause severe risks to bicyclists running errands, getting exercise, or heading to the beach.
 The bicyclist is at a disadvantage when it comes to accidents with motor vehicles because a car or truck is more extensive and heavier.
-This means that bicycle riders can face serious injuries when they are struck by a motor vehicle.
+This means that bicycle riders can face serious injuries when struck by a motor vehicle.

 A Vallejo bicycle accident attorney experienced in handling bicycle accident injuries caused by negligence can help an injured rider obtain fair compensation.
 Call our legal team at (707) 564-1900 or (800) 404-5400 for a free case evaluation.What Types of Compensation Can a Bicycle Rider Obtain?

 Under personal injury law, anyone who is injured by another person’s or entity’s negligence can place a claim for the following damages:

 - Medical costs these days can be frighteningly high.
-An injured cyclist can face charges for an ambulance, hospital and emergency room fees, surgeries, tests, medications, and more.
+An injured cyclist can face charges for ambulance, hospital, and emergency room fees, surgeries, tests, medications, and more.
 A personal injury lawyer can recover those expenses for a client, including anything that pertains to medical treatment, including out-of-pocket costs for trips to the doctor and home health care.

 - Future medical costs are covered as well.
 Some people can face an extended period of recovering from their injuries, and others suffer permanent damage such as a lost limb, traumatic brain injury, or spinal cord damage.
-Future medical expenses can be calculated and recovered, which provides peace of mind that their needs will be taken care of.
+Future medical expenses can be calculated and recovered, providing peace of mind that their needs will be cared for.